grnet/synnefo/docs/source/devguide.rst

 Return Code                  Description
 ===========================  ==============================
-201 (Created)                The object has been created 409 (Conflict)               The object can not be created from the provided hashmap, or there are conflicting permissions (a list of missing hashes, or a conflicting sharing path will be included in the reply - in JSON format)
+201 (Created)                The object has been created 409 (Conflict)               The object can not be created from the provided hashmap, or there are conflicting permissions (a list of missing hashes, or a list of conflicting sharing paths will be included in the reply - in simple text format)
 411 (Length Required)        Missing ``Content-Length`` or ``Content-Type`` in the request 422 (Unprocessable Entity)   The MD5 checksum of the data written to the storage system does not match the (optionally) supplied ETag value
 ===========================  ==============================